Worlds collide when an American executive attempts a savage restructuring in a small coastal Kentish town.

-Human Software follows the lives of two women competing against themselves, each other, and the realities of tech work, ambition, and survival against a backdrop of global uncertainty and corporate greed.
+HUMAN SOFTWARE follows the lives of two women competing against each other, as well as the realities of working in tech, set against a backdrop of global uncertainty and corporate greed.

 In 2010, billionaire Marc Andreessen argued that “Software is eating the world” and kicked off an investment frenzy that directly led to the increased dominance of software in all of our lives.
-Whether it’s through our smartphones, our televisions, our dishwashers, or our central heating, software is everywhere and controlled by a small group who essentially define how we live our lives.
+Whether it’s through our smartphones, televisions, dishwashers, or central heating systems, software is everywhere and controlled by a small group that essentially defines how we live our lives.

-But what about the people who build and maintain this software?
-What happens when something goes badly wrong?
-Who is responsible and who is on the end of the phone?
+But what about the people who build and maintain the software?
+What happens when something goes badly wrong with a software system?
+The consequences can be dire, as we’ve seen with in recent events such as the UK Post Office Horizon Scandal or the Boeing 737 Max.
+Who is responsible?
+Who is on the end of the phone and what are the consequences?

 Themes

-Touching on themes of globalisation, how we rationalise change, what community is and the impact of burnout and mental health in the workplace.
-Exploring the disconnect between the ideals of modern software development and the human realities of building and maintaining complex systems.
-In the 21st century, can our human systems cope with the demands of our software systems?
+HUMAN SOFTWARE explores themes of globalisation, community and the impact of burnout in the workplace.
+It highlights the disconnect between the ideals of modern software systems and the human realities of building and maintaining them.

 Inspiration

-I wouldn’t have written this book without books like “The Phoenix Project” and “The Unicorn Project” existing.
-In some ways, though, I wanted to write Human Software as a reaction to those books.
-While they accurately capture what it’s like to work in IT and software engineering in a modern firm, none of us who work in the industry often see ‘digital transformations’ succeed smoothly.
-Real life is messier and more complicated, more brutal, and I wanted to represent that through characters such as Beth, Chrissie, Peter and Dominic.
+I wanted to accurately capture what it’s like to work in IT and software engineering in a modern firm where no one truly celebrates a successful ‘digital transformation’.
+Real life is messier and more complicated, more brutal, and more boring.
+I wanted to represent that through my characters, Beth, Chrissie, Peter, and Dominic.

 The Blog